-The District adopted Governmental Accounting Standards Board Statement Number 54 (GASB 54) Fund Balance Reporting and Governmental Fund Type Definitions.
-The statement provides guidance for fund balance categories and classifications and governmental fund type definitions.
-GASB 54 changed the way we look at cash balances, specifically reporting what cash balances, by major governmental fund type, are or are not available for public purposes.
+GASB Statement No. 54 (GASB 54) Fund Balance Reporting and Governmental Fund Type Definitions provides guidance for fund balance categories and classifications and governmental fund type definitions and requires reporting cash balances, by major governmental fund type, and availability for public purposes.
 Five categories of cash balances were created and defined by GASB 54.
 These five categories are as follows: